firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/backup.md

     ubuntu tar -xvf /backup/firefly_db.tar -C /recover --strip 1
 ```

+!!! warning
-A word of caution: Check that the volume exists **before** trying to back it up.
+    Check that the volume exists **before** trying to back it up.
 If a named volume doesn't exist Docker will create an empty one, and the command will backup that empty volume.
 This *wipes out the existing backup*.

     To get a better idea of how this works, see Docker's [official documentation](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes).

+After you made a backup this way, the *first* thing you must do is restore it, to make sure it actually worked.

 ### Automated backup using Docker